-Well, maybe other flavors give it a fair fight, such as anything with pumpkin and spices (my favorite Pumpkin Bread for example), or chocolate and bourbon in the form of my favorite Hot Chocolate Bundt Cake.
+Well, maybe other flavors give it a fair fight, such as anything with pumpkin and spices (like my favorite pumpkin cake) or boozy chocolate in the form of my favorite chocolate bourbon cake.

 Ingredients

-- Molasses: one of the main ingredients, adds a slight bitterness that goes amazing with the spices and honey.
+- Molasses: one of the main ingredients, adds a slight bitterness that pair amazingly well with the spices and honey.
+Use unsulphured molasses (light or dark depending on how strong you want it).
+We don't recommend blackstrap molasses as it makes the cookies too bitter.

 - Honey: I like to add a tablespoon of honey because it sweetens the cookies enough to balance the other sharp flavors.
 And it adds moisture.